 C. Self-balancing scooters or hover boards cannot be used or stored in on-campus housing property, including student rooms, common areas, exterior walkways and courtyards.

-A. Individual living spaces: To ensure a safe, healthy environment, a reasonable level of cleanliness is expected in individual living spaces and community areas.
+A. Individual living spaces: To ensure a safe, healthy environment, a reasonable level of cleanliness is expected in individual living spaces and community areas (suite bathrooms, apartment living rooms, etc.).
 If the environment in an individual living space is deemed unhealthy by Student Housing Services staff, the resident(s) responsible for that space will be required to clean or be billed for the cost to return the space to a healthy level.